FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 There are several ways to define the schema of your data.
 This tutorial covers three data serialization frameworks:  [Avro](http://avro.apache.org/), [Protocol Buffers (protobuf)](https://github.com/google/protobuf/) and [Thrift](https://thrift.apache.org/).

+The example schema is the data of a person who has a name, id, email address and several phone numbers:

 <div class="codetabs" markdown="1">
 <div data-lang="protobuf" markdown="1">